 - blurred vision

-While not all of those symptoms can account for feelings of fatigue, many of them may contribute to an overall sense of being unwell.
-This unwell feeling may take a mental and physical toll on a person that can lead them to experience fatigue.
+While not all of those symptoms account for feelings of fatigue directly, many of them may contribute to an overall feeling of being unwell.
+These persistent and uncomfortable sensations may have severe mental and physical effects that can lead to the development of fatigue.

-Also, some of the symptoms of diabetes may disrupt a person's sleep.
-For example, with diabetes, they may find themselves waking up several times a night to use the bathroom or get a drink.
+Some of the symptoms of diabetes might also disrupt a person's sleep pattern.
+For example, a person with the condition may find themselves waking up several times every night to use the bathroom or get a drink.

-Similarly, discomfort in the extremities may make it difficult for a person with diabetes to fall asleep and stay asleep.
+Similarly, discomfort in the limbs, hands, and feet may make it difficult for a person with diabetes to fall asleep and stay asleep.

 Managing diabetes can help prevent complications, such as heart disease.